pac4j/pac4j/documentation/docs/user-profile.md

 Many attribute converters already exist: [`BooleanConverter`](https://github.com/pac4j/pac4j/blob/master/pac4j-core/src/main/java/org/pac4j/core/profile/converter/BooleanConverter.java), [`ColorConverter`](https://github.com/pac4j/pac4j/blob/master/pac4j-core/src/main/java/org/pac4j/core/profile/converter/ColorConverter.java)...
 Check the [org.pac4j.core.profile.converter](https://github.com/pac4j/pac4j/tree/master/pac4j-core/src/main/java/org/pac4j/core/profile/converter) package.

-As a result, the `newProfile` method returns a new class instance while the `convertAndAdd` methods convert the attributes if there is an associated converter and adds them to the profile.
+As a result, the `newProfile` method returns a new class instance while the `convertAndAdd` methods convert the attributes if there is an associated converter and add them to the profile.

 The `newProfile` method may also return the related profile of a `typedId` if this one is specified as the first parameter and if the `setRestoreProfileFromTypedId(true)` method has been called.